anatollupacescu/go-code-time/README.md

 When choosing the receiver type - "If in doubt, use a pointer" - or Dave Cheney's advice: `you should prefer declaring methods on *T unless you have a strong reason to do otherwise.`

-Strong reasons for a value receiver:
- 1. avoid getting things changed by surprise via a pointer
+The reasons for using a value receiver are to avoid getting things changed by surprise via a pointer or if it yields more readable code.
- 1. the source for that value is changing: an instance of `time.Time`
- 1. implement the `prototype` pattern

-Before using a value receiver we must ask ourselves: If the method does not mutate its receiver, does it need to be a method? (ex5)
+Before using a value receiver we must ask ourselves: If the method does not mutate its receiver, does it need to be a method?

-Using values as function call arguments also makes sense if structs are **small** and likely to stay that way `Point2D{x,y}`
+Using values as function call arguments also makes sense if structs are **small** and likely to stay that way `Point2D{x,y}` as this approach is more GC friendly.

 Use pointer receiver:
 1. to change the internal state of the object.